Tim Anderson Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.72).
+- The Athletics have a 5.73 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (177 total, 1.4 per game).
+- The Athletics give up the fifth-most home runs in baseball (180 total, 1.4 per game).

-- In his last appearance on Sunday against the Baltimore Orioles, the lefty threw four innings, giving up seven earned runs while surrendering nine hits.
+- In his most recent time out on Tuesday, the righty threw six innings against the Kansas City Royals, giving up two earned runs while surrendering four hits.

+- The 29-year-old has a 4.00 ERA and 9.2 strikeouts per nine innings in 15 games this season, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.